JSjags/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory: creates a directory named my_first_directory in the /tmp/ directory.
 6-firstdirectory: creates a directory named my_first_directory in the /tmp/ directory.
 6-firstdirectory: creates a directory named my_first_directory in the /tmp/ directory.
+7-movethatfile: Moves the file betty from /tmp/ to /tmp/my_first_directory.